Sabri Benkahla: Appeal

-And on June 23, 2008 his appeal was decided and he lost on all counts.
+And on June 23, 2008, his appeal was decided and he lost on all counts.

 Terre Haute

-Benkahla was taken to Communication Management Unit (CMU) Terre Haute, Indiana.
-In June 2010 the American Civil Liberties Union (ACLU) decided that they will fight Benkahla's being in the CMU.
+Benkahla was taken to communications management unit (CMU) in Terre Haute, Indiana.
+In June 2010, the American Civil Liberties Union (ACLU) decided that they will fight Benkahla's being in the CMU.

 Notable elements of case

 Below are a number of points that make the case interesting.

 Procedural improprieties

 Double jeopardy

 As shown by the defence in the Court of Appeals Benkahla was put in double jeopardy, and left the question whether the second trial broke the principle of collateral estoppel.
 For example, if Benkahla was found not guilty of going to military camps in the Islamic Emirate of Afghanistan, how could it have been said that he denied attending these camps?
 There was no new evidence that came out after the first trial.
 And so he had not been found guilty in the first trial on the same evidence that was used to try to get him in the second.